HackBulgaria/Core-Java-2/week1/2-OOP/prereading.md

 *On OOP in General*
 https://www.youtube.com/watch?v=lbXsrHGhBAU
 Q&A : What are the main principles of OOP programming?
-What is Polymorphism?
+1.What is Polymorphism?
-What is Encapsolation?
+2.What is Encapsolation?
-What is Data Abstraction?
+3.What is Data Abstraction?
-What is Inheritance?
+4.What is Inheritance?
-Whis is the founding principle...?
+5.Whis is the founding principle...?
 Time : 30 min
 ----------
 *OOP Trail @ Oracle*